paulbradish/awesome-digital-marketing/README.md

 * [HubSpot](https://www.hubspot.com/) - A leading CRM platform with a number of inbound marketing tools.
    * [Lead Generation: A Beginner's Guide to Generating Business Leads the Inbound Way](https://blog.hubspot.com/marketing/beginner-inbound-lead-generation-guide-ht)
 * [LeadPages](https://www.leadpages.com/) - A digital lead generation software platform that enables entrepreneurs and marketers to easily publish web sites and landing pages, so they can turn clicks into customers.
+* [Unbounce](https://unbounce.com/) - AI-powered landing page builder with smart features that let you create beautiful, high-performing marketing campaigns in just a few minutes.

 ## Market Research
 * [Crunchbase](https://www.crunchbase.com/) - One of the more acurate prospecting services I've found.
 Great for intel and market research.